secretGeek/zonk/README.md

     ^[a-z][a-z0-9._\-]*$

-### `zs:blk.syn.typ.ids.irn` zonk type identifiers don't include colons.
+### `zs:blk.syn.typ.ids.irn` zonk type identifiers don't include colons, spaces, or new-lines.

-The iron-law of zonk type identifiers is that they're at least one character long and don't include colons.
+The iron-law of zonk type identifiers is that they're at least one character long and don't include colons, spaces, or new-lines.

 This makes finding them a "regular" parsing problem and requires no escape rules.